About Recode Values

 Example: You ask respondents to rate your product on a scale of 1-7.
 You want to calculate an average rating, but think that a 5 point scale would be better because several of your options are essentially the same.
 You can recode it like so:

-In this case, Agree and Somewhat Agree would both be 2, and would contribute the same amount to the calculation of an average.
+In this case, Very well, Moderately well, and Slightly well would all be 2, and would contribute the same amount to the calculation of an average.

 Recoding Values and Changing Variable Names